Documentation

 Per-site configuration

-Each monitored site has independent notification settings.
-This lets you:
+Each monitored site has independent notification settings, letting you:

 • Enable different alert types for different sites

-• Use different channels (email vs SMS) based on site importance
+• Use different channels based on site importance

 • Disable alerts for test/development sites